Issues and Effects due to development of Contract Law

 Issue

-• 24 hours attendant for the disabled guests
+• 24-hour attendance for disabled guests

 Legal provisions